RahulRmCoder/AI-Text-Processing-Application/README.md

 3. Use a WSGI server like Gunicorn
 4. Ensure your `.env` file with the API key is securely set up
 5. Consider using HTTPS for secure API communication
+6. For production, consider using a more robust database like PostgreSQL

 ## Contributing